-The Texas Success Initiative (TSI) was instituted by the Texas Legislature to ensure that students enrolled in public colleges and universities possess the academic skills needed to perform effectively in college level course work.
-Entering college students are required to demonstrate their college readiness by meeting established minimum standards on TSI Assessments in math, reading and writing or by demonstrating an exemption for each area.
-Those students who do not meet these standards are required to enroll in appropriate developmental courses designed to improve their academic skills and prepare them for college level courses.
+The Texas Success Initiative (TSI) was instituted by the Texas Legislature to ensure that students enrolled in public colleges and universities possess the academic skills needed to perform effectively in college-level course work.
+Entering college students are required to demonstrate their college readiness by meeting minimum standards on TSI Assessments in math, reading, and writing or by demonstrating an exemption for each area.
+Those students who do not meet these standards are required to enroll in appropriate developmental courses designed to improve their academic skills and prepare them for college-level courses.

-This Student Informational Brochure (September 2014) provided by the state gives additional information.
+This Student Informational Brochure provided by the state offers additional information.

-The process of ensuring that you are compliant with the Texas Success Initiative requirements happens in up to three phases: Exemption, Assessment, and Remediation.
+The process of ensuring that you are compliant with the TSI requirements happens in three phases: Exemption, Assessment, and Remediation.

 Phase 1: TSI Exemptions and Waivers

-Students who have demonstrated their college readiness according to a list of approved exemptions will not be required to take the TSI Assessment.
-The documents that you submitted at the time of application to the University of Houston are automatically evaluated to determine whether there any possible exemptions, including national test scores and courses listed on transcripts.
-If there is information to exempt one or more TSI areas, the exemptions are automatically recorded in your student account; if you are complete in all three areas, your TSI requirement is met.
+You may demonstrate college readiness through a list of approved exemptions.
+The documents that you submitted at the time of application to the University of Houston are automatically evaluated to determine whether there are any possible exemptions, including national test scores and courses listed on transcripts.
+If there is information to exempt one or more TSI areas, the exemptions are automatically recorded in your student account; if you are complete in all three areas, your TSI requirement will be recorded as complete.

-If you are incomplete in any of the three areas, a TSI hold will be placed on your account, which will prevent all enrollment, and a To-do List for TSI Compliancy will be added to your student account for each TSI area not complete.
-At this point, you’ll be sent an email to explain the TSI requirements and what exemptions are allowed.
+If you are incomplete in any of the three areas after your exemptions are automatically reviewed, a TSI enrollment hold will be placed on your account, which will prevent all enrollment, and a To-do List for TSI Compliancy will be added to your student account for each incomplete subject area.
+You’ll be sent an email to explain the TSI requirements and what exemptions are allowed.

-- ACT exemption: composite score of 23 with a minimum of 19 on the English test shall be exempt for both the reading and writing sections of the TSI Assessment, and/or 19 on the mathematics test shall be exempt for the mathematics section of the TSI Assessment.
-Scores may not be more than 5 years old at the time exemption.
+- ACT exemption - For the ACT administered PRIOR to February 15, 2023: composite score of 23 with a minimum of 19 on the English test shall be exempt for both the reading and writing sections of the TSI Assessment, and/or 19 on the mathematics test shall be exempt for the mathematics section of the TSI Assessment.
+Scores may not be more than 5 years old at the time of exemption.;

 - TAKS exemption: a minimum scale score of 2200 on the math section and/or a minimum scale score of 2200 on the English Language Arts section with a writing subsection score of at least 3 on the Eleventh grade exit-level Texas Assessment of Knowledge and Skills (TAKS).

 - STAAR exemption: STAAR end-of-course (EOC) exam scores, including a minimum score on English III Reading of 2000, English III Writing of 2000, and Algebra II of 4000, shall be exempt from the TSI Assessments in those respective areas of reading, writing, and math.
-(Note: It is our understanding from the State that although HB5 disallowed administration of the English III exams for a time period, they were administered to some students prior to the effective date for HB5.
-In addition, starting with AY 2015-2016, school districts may opt in to administering these exams again.
+(Note: It is our understanding from the State that although HB5 disallowed administration of the English III exams for a time period, they were administered in some cases prior to the effective date for HB5.
+In addition, starting with AY 2015-2016, school districts may opt into administering these exams again.
 Therefore, these STARR EOC exemptions remain in rule and in effect (TAC, Rule 4.54(b).)

-- Course work exemption: students who have satisfactorily completed college level coursework in a related field with a greade of C or better, either at another institution or by using AP scores, IB scores, or dual credit grades, as determined by the University of Houston.
-See the UH TSI Course Exemption list for courses that will be satisfy an exemption.
+- Course work exemption: students who have satisfactorily completed college-level coursework in a related field with a grade of C or better, either at another institution or by using AP exam scores, IB exam scores, or dual credit grades, as determined by the University of Houston.
+See the UH TSI Course Exemption list for courses that will satisfy an exemption.

 - Prior military service exemption: students who on or after August 1, 1990, were honorably discharged, retired, or released from active duty as a member of the U.S. armed forces, the Texas National Guard, or service as a member of a reserve component of the U.S. armed forces.